Can I keep my existing phone number if I move over to Woolworths ?

 - Now with better data management features

-- Data bank lets you keep all your data forever
+- Data bank lets you keep all your data forever, up to 100GB

 - Amaysim have 4G plans for not much more

-- Lebara better value if you live in a city
+- Lebara are a better value if you live in a city

-- Boost Mobile use the same network and are better value
+- Boost Mobile use the same network and are a better value

 Woolworths Mobile 12 Month Postpaid Plans Review – Everything you need to know

 Woolworths is a household name.
-It has an enormous distribution footprint in Australia and it’s a brand which is trusted by families all over the country.
-They have operated a phone company, under their umbrella Woolworths brand, for several years now.
+It’s trusted by families all over Australia and has an enormous distribution footprint in the country.
+They have operated a phone company for several years now, under their umbrella Woolworths brand.
 Originally, Woolworths resold access to the Optus network.
 Later, they changed their affiliation from offering Optus network access to buddying up with Telstra and reselling part of their 3G + 4G network.

 What is Woolworths Plan Range ?